• Jump to Content »

 Despite the big trees, you still don’t get much of a shadow.
 I mean a couple of the pine trees just have a tiny smatter of a shadow like here.
 Not much of one, just like a few feet wide and sticking out three feet onto the road and that’s it.
 Because the sun is directly above us, at whatever time of the day it is now.

 Let’s see, my average speed is 12.2.
 The odometer, the total mileage from the centre of Boston is 1’115.
 Maximum speed today, 27.4 miles per hour.
-And I’ve been cycling today for four and three quarter hours.
-It tends to be about seven hours by the end of the day, which doesn’t count when I jump off and take photographs.
+And I’ve been cycling today for 4 and 3 quarter hours.
+It tends to be about 7 hours by the end of the day, which doesn’t count when I jump off and take photographs.
 It doesn’t count my food and drink stops.
-Which works out about ten hours a day traveling.
+Which works out about 10 hours a day traveling.
 I left this morning at I think it was half-eight.

 And dogs.
 I’ve been chased by a few dogs today.
 I tend, even though I’m a lot stronger now, I tend to slow down and talk to them.
 It tends to work.
 They might yap annoyingly but they don’t go for you.
 They don’t have the same get-up-and-go because there’s no target any more once you slow down.
 I should’ve thought of that one earlier.
 Though I’m not so sure that would work in Kildare and Meath.